-Is Switzerland’s double-majority system outdated? - SWI swissinfo.ch
+Is Switzerland’s double-majority system outdated?

 Voting in Switzerland

 The Swiss vote about four to five times per year.
-Switzerland’s political system of direct democracy includes a double-majority voting requirement, which means that in order for an initiative or mandatory referendum to pass, both a majority of voters and of cantons must support it.
+Switzerland’s political system of direct democracyexternal link includes a double-majority voting requirement, which means that in order for an initiative or mandatory referendum to pass, both a majority of voters and of cantons must support it.

 An initiative allows any citizen to propose new legislation, and the person or interest group proposing an initiative must gather at least 100,000 signatures supporting it before it is put to a nationwide vote.